 Once you’ve figured out the basics of staying gluten-free, it’s time to consider other aspects of the diet which can also impact your health.
 Is your gluten-free diet a heart-healthy one?
 Heart disease is the number one cause of death in the United States.
 Learn how to reduce your risk by making your gluten-free diet heart-healthy too.

+Consuming plenty of fiber can help you feel satiated and may play a role in maintaining a healthy weight.
 Also, soluble fiber in particular forms a substance in the intestines which helps to block cholesterol absorption.
 Dietary fiber also binds with cholesterol allowing it to be excreted from the body.
-Good gluten-free fiber sources include fresh fruit, vegetables, legumes and whole grains.
+Good gluten-free fiber sources include vegetables, fruits, legumes (beans, peas & lentils), and gluten-free whole grains.